 Antrobus explores two lists of three terms within these lines, both culminating with ‘Jamaican British.’
-The first set of descriptors describe his Jamaican heritage, the second his British.
-Yet, these two lists are connected by the repeated ending, showing that is is not as simple as black or white.
-He is both of these identities, the history being one in the same, a part of him.
+The first set of descriptors describe his Jamaican heritage, the second is British.
+Yet, these two lists are connected by the repeated ending, showing that it is not as simple as black or white.
+He is both of these identities, the history being one and the same, a part of him.
 Repetition helps to blur the line, linguistically breaking down the separation of the identities.

 Antrobus references two Jamaican dishes, ‘Callaloo’ and ‘jerk chicken’.
 These, compared to the British who can’t correctly serve them further the separation.
 Food is an incredibly important part of culture, with Antrobus pointing out the difference here.

-These two lines shows the rejection of both identities.
-At school he ‘fought’ with a boy who then labelled him ‘Jamaican’.
+These two lines show the rejection of both identities.
+At school, he ‘fought’ with a boy who then labeled him ‘Jamaican’.
 Yet, at home he rejects being Jamaican, telling his father he hates ‘all dem Jamaicans’.
 This moment of anger in the poet is solidified by the harsh end stop after the disconnected ‘- I’m British.’
-The poet wrestles with his identity, being neither British or Jamaican, but both simultaneously.
+The poet wrestles with his identity, being neither British nor Jamaican, but both simultaneously.
 This is something the poet struggles to understand and come to terms with.
-Again, the reflection of identities, both separated from the main line by a hyphen present Antrobus as being simultaneously both identities.
-It is a poem is reflection and repetition.
+Again, the reflection of identities, both separated from the mainline by a hyphen present Antrobus as being simultaneously both identities.
+It is a poem that is reflection and repetition.

 The joviality of the father instantly presented by ‘laughing’ depicts him as a warm figure.
 The father understands what Antrobus is grappling with.
 He tells Antrobus that he cannot hate something that he is, it is a comment of self-acceptance.
 They then fly to Jamaica, using Antrobus’ British Passport.
 The total blending off cultures continues within these lines.

 A mention of a typically British location, ‘Kensington’ reflects the previously referenced ‘Jamaica’.
-The grounding in different environments embodies Antrobus’ mixed heritage, being a part of both of these worlds.
+The grounding in different environments embodies Antrobus’s mixed heritage, being a part of both of these worlds.

 The mixing of ‘Ja-English’ is a form of linguistically connecting the two identities.
 It is here in the poem that it seems as if the two poles of Antrobus are starting to blend.
 Yet, this name is given to him by another, he still has not accepted his own identity.